Considering self-hosting ActiveCollab? Here’s everything there is to know, in one place.

 - You’re responsible for paying hosting and domain fees, plus IT staff

-- You have direct access to the SQL table in case you want to make changes without having to go through the user interface
+- You have direct access to the SQL table in case you want to run custom reports.
+Making changes directly in the database is not recommended

 - You own all the data so only you can vouch for 100% privacy